Drabuna/grid-matcher/README.md

 * NUnit for unit testing

 ## How to build and run tests
-After cloning the repo make sure that you have.
+Clone the repo and then:

     cd .\grid-matcher\
     dotnet restore